 Causes of Search Filter Host Errors on Windows

 The serachfilterhost problems can primarily arise due to virus or malware infection.
-Other reasons that attribute to these errors are
+Other reasons that contribute to these errors are

-- Corruption of search filter host file, Windows OS files or applications by the virus.
+- Corruption of search filter host files, Windows OS files or applications by the virus.

 - Incomplete installation of the Windows operating system

 - Windows Registry Keys associated with Windows OS or serachfilterhost.exe have been corrupted.

 - Another application is conflicting with the Windows operating system

 Steps to Troubleshoot Microsoft Windows Search Filter Host Errors

-Any problem occurring in serachfilterhost.exe file can lead to an unprecedented increase in the use of CPU.
+Any problem occurring in the serachfilterhost.exe file can lead to an unprecedented increase in the use of the CPU.
 Depending on the gravity and the cause of the problem, there are many ways to address this issue.
-There is no specific solution to this issue, but you can try the following methods to fix the issues related to searchfilterhost.exe or higher CPU usage on Windows 10 or 8.1.
+There is no specific solution to this issue, but you can try the following methods to fix the issues related to it or higher CPU usage on Windows 10 or 8.1.

 1. Rebuild Index

-Since search filter is related to indexing of files, you can resolve the issue by opening the control panel and look for indexing options.
+Since the search filter is related to the indexing files, you can resolve the issue by opening the control panel and looking for indexing options.
 Click on “Advanced”.
-In the next window, under the troubleshooting section, click “rebuild” that will delete the old indexing and re-build the indexing afresh.
+In the next window, under the troubleshooting section, click “rebuild”, which will delete the old indexing and re-build the indexing afresh.

 2. Modify Index

 You can modify the way indexing is performed in the Windows operating system.
-You have the option to add or delete the files from indexing list.
-One of the file extensions that take up high resources is XML extension files.
+You have the option to add or delete the files from the indexing list.
+One file extension that takes up high resources is XML extension files.
 Follow the procedure below to modify the indexing settings.

 Open Control Panel> Indexing options>Modify